aleklisi/How_much_do_you_lift_WDI_2023/notes.md

 # 3
 But, first thing first, we need to somehow, intuitively understand what performance is.
 Try thinking about it as an ability of a system to handle certain load.
 For example, there are only two people visiting my hypothetical blog, me and my mum, my server can handle 3 users so it performs well.
+Now if you all , assuming that there is more then one person watching this talk, from the audience of this talk were suddenly to open this, not existing blog, you would notice that, for some of you, this website just would not work.
+This is because you would exceed capacity of the server that host this blog.

 # 4
 Before we dive, head first into the main subject, I have 2 disclaimers.
 First one is that I am not sponsored by any of the companies to promote their products.
 I share with you, what works for me.

 # 5
-And the second disclaimer is, that I try to keep my presentation technology-agnostic, that means that no matter if you code in Python, Java, Scala, Erlang or any other programming language, I hope this talk will be of some use for you.
+And the second disclaimer is, that I try to keep my presentation mostly technology-agnostic, that means that no matter if you code in Python, Java, Scala, Erlang or any other programming language, I hope this talk will be of some use for you.
 This also means I will not discuss technology-specific options that are there, like language specific profilers, compiler options etc.

 # 6
 I hope most, if not all of you recognize this meme, which is also one of the most important ideas of mechanical engineering.
 Now let's modify that slightly to fit load testing purpose.